 Bosch T128BHM3 Jig Saw Blades for Laminates

-The Bosch T128BHM3 Jig Saw Blades are the best choice for cutting laminates.
+The Bosch T128BHM3 Jig Saw Blades are the best choice for cutting laminate worktops.
 These are 3.62-inch blades with Carbide brazing, which improves the durability of the blades drastically.
 When cutting hard materials like laminate, the blades tend to lose their sharpness.
 The carbide brazing on the blades improves their life by 10 times compared to bi-metal coated teeth.

 The kerf on the blade is thin, which means you waste less material as you run it through the cuts, at the same time the blades have a deep gullet which allows them to extract more material as they run.
 It has 14 Teeth Per Inch (TPI) that make cutting through laminate a smooth process despite the thickness of the material.
 These specifications are part of the design with the need of cutting thick and tough surfaces like laminates and laminate flooring.

-Bosch T101AOF Jig Saw Blades Special for Laminate
+Bosch T101AOF Jigsaw Blade for Laminate worktop

 Whether you are cutting laminate or wood, the Bosch T101AOF Jigsaw blades are an excellent addition to anyone’s tool kit.
 These are blades designed with hard laminates and laminate floorings in mind.
 They design the teeth on the blade for fine and precise cuts.
 The narrow blade 3.14-inch blade is also ideal for making cutting in curves, especially on wood.

 Bosch has coated their T101AOF blade in Bi-Metal of high-speed steel, which makes them durable even for an abrasive material like laminates and the pointed teeth reduce waste while you cut.
 The Bi-metal also makes them 10 times as durable compared to other steel blades.
 The ground and tapered ground teeth on the blade offer precise cuts in hard materials, which makes them an ideal choice for this list.
-But what really makes these blades stand out is their 20 Teeth Per Inch (TPI), which means cutting with them is one of the smoothest experience you can have.
+But what really makes these blades stand out is their 20 Teeth Per Inch (TPI), which means cutting with them is one of the smoothest experiences you can have.

 DEWALT DW3712H Jigsaw Blades, Laminate Down Cutting